RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 4. On the import pop-up window, expand **General**, select **Existing Projects into Workspace**, and click **Next**.
 5. In **Select root directory**, click **Browse** to navigate to the location of the `tutorial\projects\Eclipse\pli` directory, select it, and click **Select Folder**.
 6. The **BANKMAIN**, **FETCHABLES** and **INCLUDES** projects should now be visible on the **Projects** list.
-7. Ensure **Copy projects into workspace** is not checked, and click **Finish**
+7. Verify that **Copy projects into workspace** is not selected, and click **Finish**.
 8. Once the import is complete, the **BANKMAIN**, **FETCHABLES**, and **INCLUDES** projects should display in the **PL/I Explorer** tab.
-9. Be sure to check the active build configuration is 'x64' in the project properties before continuing as this demo is designed to run only in 64-bit mode.
+9. Verify that the active build configuration is 'x64' in the project properties before continuing, as this demo is designed to run only in 64-bit mode.
 10. Ensure the project has been built (either because Auto-build is enabled) or by clicking **Build** on the **Project** menu.

 ### Disable the default Enterprise Server security configuration

 In this release, the Enterprise Server security features are enabled by default.
 Tutorials that use enterprise server regions, however, assume that Enterprise Server security is not configured.
 To perform this tutorial without modification, you must disable the default configured Enterprise Server security.
 See *To Disable the Default Enterprise Server Security Configuration* for more information.

 > **Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
 If you disable the default Enterprise Server security to facilitate running tutorials then this should be performed on a network isolated machine.
 Re-enable security as soon as possible after completing the tutorial.
-See *To recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.
+For more details, see *To recreate the Default Enterprise Server Security Configuration* in the product documentation.

 1. In an Enterprise Developer command prompt, run the command `DisableESDefaultSecurity.cmd`.
-You will see a series of messages as the script disables default security.
+A series of messages appear as the script disables default security.
 2. Restart MFDS and ESCWA to pick up the configuration changes.
-You will now be able to use ESCWA without having to log in.
+You can now use ESCWA without having to log in.
 3. Restart any running enterprise server regions to have them pick up the configuration changes.
-Regions will no longer require credentials for starting/stopping and other actions.
+Regions no longer require credentials for starting/stopping and other actions.

 ### Connect to the default ESCWA server

 Ensure that **Server Explorer** contains a connection to the default Enterprise Server Common Web Administration (ESCWA) server.
-Note that existing workspaces may already have this connection.
+Existing workspaces might already have this connection.

 1. In the **Server Explorer** view, right-click and select **New > Enterprise Server Common Web Administration Connection**.